wilbcn/BlueTeam/Splunk-Projects/Splunk-botsv-CTFS-1.md

 ![image](https://github.com/user-attachments/assets/3a6fa9fd-c826-4ff0-a69d-b0a3247a8a5a)

 - I then ran an updated SPL query to take a closer look at this.
+Here I uniquely filter on the eventName field, and display it in a table.

 ```
 index="botsv3" sourcetype="aws:cloudtrail" eventSource="s3.amazonaws.com" | dedup eventName | table eventName